dvdmtw98/blog/Post Vault/articles/2022-08-13-docker-101-part-3-containers.md

 #### Foreground Mode (Interactive)

-To run an container in Interactive mode, some additional parameters need to be passed to "container run" command
+To run a container in Interactive mode, some additional parameters need to be passed to the "container run" command

 ```
 docker container run --name alpine -it alpine /bin/sh